Cold Email

 Smartlead (per inbox)50 (platform limit)30-40

-The platform technical limits are far higher than what you should actually send.
-Email providers have algorithmic limits below their stated maximums -- they watch for unusual sending patterns even if you stay under the technical cap.
-The 30-50 rule: Keep cold sends to 30-50 per inbox per day.
-This is the standard across every agency we know of that runs large-scale outbound.
-Inbox rotation: Instead of sending all volume through one inbox, spread it across multiple inboxes.
+The technical limits are way higher than what you should actually send.
+Email providers have algorithmic limits well below their stated maximums.
+They watch for unusual sending patterns even when you stay under the cap.
+The 30-50 rule.
+Keep cold sends to 30-50 per inbox per day.
+Every agency I know running large-scale outbound holds to this.
+Inbox rotation.
+Instead of pushing all volume through one inbox, spread it across many.
 Both Instantly and Smartlead handle this automatically.
-You add your accounts (from multiple domains), set your per-inbox limits, and the platform rotates sending so no single inbox is overloaded.
+Add your accounts (from multiple domains), set per-inbox limits, and the platform rotates sending so no inbox gets hammered.
 Example setup for 200 sends per day:

 • 40 sends per inbox per day

 Even perfect infrastructure fails with bad copy.
-The email itself must look human.
+The email itself has to look human.

 Technical requirements for deliverability:

 • Keep emails under 150 words.
-Longer emails trigger spam filters and get lower reply rates.
+Longer emails trigger spam filters and tank reply rates.

-• Use plain text or minimal HTML.
-Heavy HTML formatting (tables, images, tracking pixels) signals marketing email, not personal outreach.
+• Plain text or minimal HTML.
+Heavy HTML (tables, images, tracking pixels) reads as marketing email, not personal outreach.

-• One link maximum.
+• One link, max.
 Multiple links in a cold email is a spam signal.

-• Use one tracking pixel only (for open tracking).
-Some email providers flag multiple tracking elements.
+• One tracking pixel (for open tracking).
+Multiple tracking elements get flagged.

 • Personalize the first line.
 Generic openers get deleted.
-A specific, relevant first line about the prospect's company or role improves reply rates noticeably.
+A specific line about the prospect's company or role lifts reply rates noticeably.

 Tools for personalization at scale:

-• Clay -- Pulls data from LinkedIn, Apollo, Clearbit, and dozens of other sources.
-AI agents write personalized icebreakers based on company news, recent hires, or job postings.
+• Clay pulls from LinkedIn, Apollo, Clearbit, and dozens of other sources.
+AI agents write icebreakers based on company news, hires, or job postings.

-• Instantly's AI Personalization -- Built-in personalization tokens that pull from your contact data
+• Instantly's AI Personalization has built-in tokens that pull from your contact data.

-• Lemlist -- Dynamic images and multi-channel sequences with personalization built in
+• Lemlist does dynamic images and multi-channel sequences with personalization built in.

-The target: first line should mention something specific to the company or person.
-"I saw you just expanded into the European market" is better than "I came across your company."
-The specific detail takes 30 seconds to add via automation and materially improves conversion.
+The bar: the first line should mention something specific to the company or person.
+"I saw you just expanded into Europe" beats "I came across your company."
+That detail takes 30 seconds to add via automation and meaningfully lifts conversion.

-Once your campaign is live, monitor these metrics weekly:
+Once a campaign is live, watch these metrics weekly:

 MetricHealthy RangeAction Threshold